How to Transition to a Back to School Schedule

 When summer hits, your schedule goes out the window and kids can go to bed and wake whenever they please.
-Nights stay lighter longer and kids have a ton of fun activities that keep them up late, like firework and fairs.
-However, staying up late and sleeping until 10 isn't going to fly once the kids go back to school.
+But staying up late and sleeping until 10 isn't going to fly once the kids go back to school.
 Instead of jumping back into a school schedule all at once on the first day of school, it's best to ease into the transition.
 Here's how:

 1. Make Sure They're Getting Enough Sleep

 First, make sure you know how many hours of sleep your kid should be getting for their age.
 Check out this printable chart which states sleep needs by age.
 Once you determine your kiddo's sleep needs, you can figure out when to shoot for an approximate wake up time and bedtime.
 For example, your child needs 10 hours of sleep and you need to wake up by 7 a.m. to get out the door on time?
 She'll need to go to bed by 9 p.m. each night.

 However, even though you have an approximate bedtime in mind, don't begin adjusting bedtime first.
 Instead, start by waking your kids up at the time they'll need to be up for school.
 Christine Brown, founder and certified child sleep consultant at Bella Luna Sleep Consulting, says, "I recommend starting in the morning so that it begins to adjust the entire day towards their school schedule.
 If they wake up earlier in the morning, theory is that they will be tired enough at night to have an earlier bedtime."